Study Says Electronic Health Records are Responsible for More Malpractice Claims

 In order for these problems to be sufficiently solved, records data will need to be standardized to ensure that EHR systems can communicate with one another, doctors need to be trained on these systems, and there needs to be a system of alerts that prevent tragedies like in the case of Annette Monachelli.

-The Tampa medical malpractice attorneys at Masterson Hoag & Smith fight for those who have been injured by medical negligence.
+The St. Petersburg medical malpractice attorney at Masterson & Hoag, P.A. fight for those who have been injured by medical negligence.
 Talk to us today for a free consultation.